 Doing this – actively grieving our past – will better equip us to give ourselves the best adulthood possible (despite our adverse early beginnings).

-One of the things I’m most passionate about in the world is supporting those who come from relational trauma backgrounds to heal from their adverse beginnings so that you can have a beautiful adulthood, yes, but also so that the next generation of children after us doesn’t have to experience what we ourselves went through.
+One of the things I’m most passionate about in the world is supporting those who come from relational trauma backgrounds.
+To heal from their adverse beginnings.
+So that they can have a beautiful adulthood, yes.
+But also so that the next generation of children after us doesn’t have to experience what we ourselves went through.

 And now, I’d love to hear from you in the comments below: